Vice President Kamala Harris tests positive for Covid – KION546

 In accordance with federal public health guidelines, officials and visitors have not been required to wear masks or socially distance at large White House events.
 Covid cases in Washington have declined since their peak in early January, when the country was facing a wave of Omicron variant cases, but have been rising recently.

-The White House is not considering returning to pandemic-era restrictions, according to White House press secretary Jen Psaki.
+White House press secretary Jen Psaki said in early April that the White House was not considering returning to pandemic-era restrictions.

-“We are continuing to implement the return-to-work policy and feel we have the measures necessary to do that,” she said.
+“We are continuing to implement the return-to-work policy and feel we have the measures necessary to do that,” she said at the time.

+Officials have acknowledged that it’s “possible” Biden will eventually contract the virus as Covid-19 has also been making the rounds among White House staff and among the Washington elite recently.

+In late March, White House press secretary Jen Psaki cancelled her plans to travel with the President to Belgium and Poland after testing positive for Covid-19 for the second time.
+Her replacement on the Europe trip, White House principal deputy press secretary Karine Jean-Pierre, tested positive shortly after returning from the trip.
+Harris’ husband, second gentleman Doug Emhoff, tested positive for Covid-19 earlier in March.

 The-CNN-Wire